 BACKGROUND: Request a summary of the principals' credentials.
 Are they licensed veterinarians or business professionals?
 Veterinarians will be better able to advise you about medical requirements and techniques preparing pets for the move.
 They may also render medical services if required.
 Ask if the pet shipper and staff members own pets.
 Pet parents usually prefer working with people who understand how important their pets are to them.

 PROFESSIONALISM: Reputable pet transporters are typically members of the International Pet and Animal Transportation Association, Animal Transportation Association and International Air Transportation Association as a baseline.
 Several pet transporters are IATA appointed and endorsed air cargo sales agencies.
 Several have chosen to be Indirect Air Carriers cleared for pickup and delivery of live animals by the U.S. Transportation Security Administration, while others are classified as Known Shippers.
 Ask if the company is registered with the U. S. Department of Agriculture as an Intermediate Handler or Transporter complying with the USDA and its Animal Welfare Act.
 These relationships help top-flight pet movers stay up-to-date with regulation changes, new trends, products, and best practices.

 REFERENCES & REFERRALS: Ask for references and check them.
 Ask other pet owners for referrals to pet transporters they have used.
 The Internet can be a source for pet moving service testimonials from satisfied customers.

 PRICE: Professional animal transport services are not a less expensive alternative to self-service.
 Professionals draw on their experience, their relationships with airlines and overseas service partners to make pet moves go smoothly.
 Such expertise comes with a price.
-Ask for all-inclusive written estimates in advance.
-The estimate should be customized to the pet itinerary and delineate specific services the animal will receive.
+Ask for all-inclusive written proposal in advance.
+The proposal should be customized to the pet itinerary and delineate specific services the animal will receive.
 It should also spell out items or information the pet owner is required to provide and when.